 How We Met

-Brittany and I met at work three years ago and instantly clicked.
-We have so much in common: we are both gluten free, from the Northeast, and have made the choice to laugh instead of cry when ridiculous/difficult/frustrating stuff happens to us.
-And those kinds of things seem to happen a lot when you have all these health conditions!
+Brittany and I met at work some years ago and instantly clicked.
+We have so much in common: we are both gluten free, from the Northeast, and have a great sense of humor.

 Within the first few weeks of friendship, I called her work extension to come rescue me from an endoflare.
-Once someone sees you trapped in the building manager’s office, sobbing hysterically from pain and curled up on the floor puking in a trashcan, it either makes your relationship really uncomfortable or even stronger.
-We became best friends, and Brittany also became my work “emergency driver.”
+Once someone sees you trapped in the bathroom stall, sobbing uncontrollably from pain and curled up on the floor puking in the toilet, it either makes your relationship really uncomfortable or even stronger.
+We became best friends, and Brittany also became my “emergency driver” at work.

 In Brittany, I have found so much support in facing my health challenges, and Brittany says I have given her inspiration in hers.
-Both of us are trying to feel better, not be limited by our health conditions, and ultimately be happy with who we are and the lives we have.
+Both of us are trying to feel as best we can, and ultimately be happy with who we are and the lives we have.

-When I decided to start this podcast, it was obviously that I needed Brittany and her hilarious jokes, practical tips, and life perspective on the show.
-Brittany has played such a huge role in my life since I met her, and I know you will learn as much from her as I am!
+When I decided to start this podcast, it was obvious that I needed Brittany and her hilarious jokes, practical tips, and life perspective on the show.
+Brittany has played such a huge role in my life since I met her, and I know you will learn as much from her as I have!